 - 4.1.1.4 The key species landed by the Dutch beam trawl and fly shooting fleets are sole and plaice.
-Plaice are landed in higher quantities than sole, but sole is eight times more valuable, so is the most economically important species landed from ICES rectangle 36F2. - 4.1.1.5 During consultation it was requested that a ten-year dataset be analysed to ensure trends are captured.
-In general, landings from 2006 to 2010 are lower than 2011 to 2014, but there is an uncharacteristic drop in plaice and sole landings in 2015. - 4.1.1.6 In the ten-year period from 2006 to 2015, landings of sole and plaice (and associated demersal species) peaked in 2014, at 1,250 tonnes worth €3.7 million in first sales value. - 4.1.1.7 The trends in sole and plaice landings are highly likely to be linked to the Netherlands guota allocations.
-From 2011 to 2015 the sole quota allocated to the Netherlands for the North Sea and Norwegian Sea has decreased by 15%, while the plaice guota has increased by 74%.
+Plaice are landed in higher quantities than sole, but sole is eight times more valuable, so is the most economically important species landed from ICES rectangle 36F2. - During consultation it was requested that a ten-year dataset be analysed to ensure trends are captured.
+4.1.1.5 In general, landings from 2007 to 2010 are lower than 2011 to 2014, but there is an uncharacteristic drop in plaice and sole landings in 2015.
+Growth in landings of both species is seen in 2016, but values remain below the long-term average. - 4.1.1.6 In the ten-year period from 2007 to 2016, landings of sole and plaice (and associated demersal species) peaked in 2014, at 1,250 tonnes worth €3.7 million in first sales value. - 4.1.1.7 The trends in sole and plaice landings are highly likely to be linked to the Netherlands guota allocations.
+From 2012 to 2017 the sole quota allocated to the Netherlands for the North Sea and Norwegian Sea has fluctuated with a small overall decrease (of -0.2%), while the plaice quota has increased by 53% during this period.
 Consultation indicates that fishing grounds further north of the former Hornsea Zone (notably the Dogger Bank) are favoured when targeting plaice, while the former Hornsea Zone is more favourable when targeting sole.
-With the large increase in plaice quota and decrease in sole quota, it is logical that Dutch effort has moved from the former Hornsea Zone to focus on the Dogger Bank plaice fishery.
-However, it is expected that this pattern will shift and adapt with changes in TACs and guota; and therefore the 2015 data is not typically characteristic of Dutch activity.
-Different vessels will choose to target the Dogger Bank, the former Hornsea Zone and a combination of both depending on their home port, guota allocation and individual preferences.
+With the large increase in plaice guota and decrease in sole guota, it is logical that Dutch effort has moved from the former Hornsea Zone to focus on the Dogger Bank plaice fishery.
+However, it is expected that this pattern will shift and adapt with changes in TACs and quota; and therefore the 2015-2016 data is not typically characteristic of Dutch activity.
+Different vessels will choose to target the Dogger Bank, the former Hornsea Zone and a combination of both depending on their home port, quota allocation and individual preferences.
 It is understood that Dutch vessels will typically fly shoot during winter and move to beam trawl in the Dogger Bank in summer.